BIOGRAPHICAL DETAILS OF MARGOT HITCHCOCK

-Margot was invited back to Louisiana in 2003 where she joined up with Glyn, a Cajun dance teacher in the U.K.and a group of other English Cajun dance enthusiasts for Festivals Acadiens and danced every night for two weeks.
-She also met and danced with Greg who lived in Louisiana and invited her back the following year.
+Margot was invited back to Louisiana in 2003 where she joined up with Glynn, a Cajun dance teacher in the U.K.and a group of other English Cajun dance enthusiasts for Festivals Acadiens and danced every night for two weeks.
+She also met and danced with Greg who lived in Louisiana and he invited her back the following year.

 In 2004 Margot was back at the National Folk Festival Easter teaching Cajun dancing with Ray Simpson and Allan Ralls from Los Angeles in the USA.
 The music was provided by Andy Baylor’s Cajun Combo.

 Margot taught Cajun dancing at the Harrietville Bluegrass and Traditional Country Music Convention in November 2004, and taught at Beechworth at the Kelly Country Pick in August 2205, and Harrietville again in November 2005.